Cambodia–Philippines relations: History

 Cambodia's King Norodom I once made a state visit to the Philippines and brought back home with him several Filipinos who have since served in the royal court.

-Both countries have an agreements on economic and trade relations, agricultural and agribusiness collaboration, and tourism cooperation.
+The two countries have multiple agreements on economic and trade relations, agricultural and agribusiness collaboration, and tourism cooperation.
 Both countries have maintained cordial ties since the resumption of diplomatic relations.
 The Philippines and Cambodia will sign an agreement to combat transnational crime and terrorism.

 The two countries have concluded agreements on economic and trade relations, agricultural and agribusiness collaboration, and tourism cooperation.

-Although Cambodia is China's close ally, relations between the Philippines and Cambodia remain strong despite a rift in early 2012 over the Association of Southeast Asian Nations (ASEAN) failure to issue a joint statement on territorial disputes in the South China Sea, the Philippine ambassador in Phnom Penh said.
-Cambodian Ambassador to the Philippines Noe Wong, described the two countries relationship as "strong and excellent".

-Cambodia recalled its previous Ambassador to the Philippines, Hos Sereythonh, following his accusation that the Philippines and Vietnam used "dirty politics" to push the other ASEAN members for a common stand on the South China Sea dispute.
-In 2016, Cambodia stopped an ASEAN unified stance using the case ruling that the Philippines won against China.
+In 2012, during the chairmanship of Cambodia in ASEAN, the regional bloc failed to issue a unanimous statement in regards to the South China Sea issue, the first time ASEAN failed to issue such a statement in its history.
+Cambodia, a close ally of China, was accused by numerous ASEAN nations of siding with China and preventing the group from reaching an agreement.
+Cambodia's international image was greatly damaged by its pro-Chinese position.
+To ensure diplomatic channels remain open, both ambassadors of the Philippines and Cambodia issued separate statements describing their bilateral relations as still diplomatically strong.
+Cambodia afterwards recalled its previous ambassador to the Philippines, after the ambassador verbally attacked the Philippines and Vietnam while praised China.
+In 2016, Cambodia again stopped an ASEAN unified stance on the South China Sea issue, and negated any mention of the South China Sea Arbitration case won by the Philippines against China.
 Cambodia's stance on the issue may impact its own territorial disputes with Thailand since the significance of the Philippines' case against China is identical to the dispute of Cambodia with Thailand.
 By ruling in favor of China, Cambodia signaled that Thailand's occupation on its territories is also just.